puja-urmi/Job-Market-Analysis-PySpark/README.md

 # Exploratory Analysis of Job Market Trends and Salary Prediction using PySpark
 This project embarks on an in-depth exploration of job market data utilizing PySpark, a powerful tool known for its scalability and efficiency in handling vast datasets.
 The primary goal is to unveil hidden insights and discernible patterns within the dynamic job market landscape.

-Data: A big dataset has been collected from Kaggle, spanning over 1.6 million records with 23 features, covering a period from September 2021 to September 2023, sourced globally.
+Data:  A big dataset comprising over 1.6 million global records with 23 features spanning 25 months from September 2021 to September 2023 was collected from Kaggle.
+You can get the data here: https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset

 ## Project Overview
-I have seperated this project in several notebooks for individual task, starting from data engineering sequentially. notebooks are in the same name.
+PS: I have structured this project into multiple notebooks, each dedicated to a specific task, starting from data engineering and arranged in a sequential manner.
+The names of the notebooks correspond to the sections mentioned below.
+This project was developed using the PySpark's Python library, in a macOS, which required installation of java environment.
+It's important to acknowledge that there might be compatibility issues in Linux and Windows environments, which could require the installation of the Hadoop framework.

 1. Data Engineering:
 Title: Data Engineering to Preprocess Data for EDA of Job Market

 Notebook Breakdown:
 - Installing and Importing Required Resources: All necessary resources, including PySpark, will be installed and imported to facilitate the project's subsequent stages.
+Othern than these you will need to install Java in your system to run this.
 - Loading Data: The CSV data file will be loaded to initiate data exploration and preprocessing using PySpark functionalities.
 - Removing Unnecessary Features: Only the most valuable features for analysis will be retained, while less significant columns will be discarded.
 - Handling Missing Values: Various techniques will be employed to effectively address missing values, ensuring minimal impact on analysis outcomes.